 An introduction to scientific enquiry.
-Students identify and name the variety of animals that live in different habitats including a woodland and grassland.
+Students identify and name the variety of animals that live in different habitats.
 Pupils are encouraged to think about how animals are adapted, how animals obtain their food from plants and other animals, using the idea of a simple food chain and how predators and prey interact.

 This course usually runs from 10am - 3pm, but times can be adjusted to suit your group and travel plans.
 During your visit you will be welcome to the centre and given an appropriate health and safety briefing.
 Your session will start with an introduction to the day, aims and objectives.
 Throughout the day we will undertake fieldwork, collecting data appropriate to the topic.
 We will break for lunch, before continuing with our fieldwork.
 Depending on the day and the specific times of your visit we may include some data presentation and analysis and we will end the day with a summary including drawing conclusions and limitations.
 Please note that specific activities for your group are subject to change.
 We go out in all weathers and seasons and will tailor the content of the day accordingly.